utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 The following Postman CLI commands make calls to the Postman API and count toward your Postman API usage:

 * `postman collection run` - Uses one call to fetch a collection by ID, one call to fetch an environment (if any), and one call to send data back to Postman.
-* `postman api lint` - Uses one call to fetch the governance and security rules and one call to send a report back to Postman
+* `postman api lint` - Uses one call to fetch the governance and security rules and one call to send a report back to Postman.

 Learn more about [Postman CLI command options](/docs/postman-cli/postman-cli-options/).